dmiller/clojure-clr-next/_posts/2023-01-08-consideration.md

 categories: general
 ---

-To build a Lisp, you could perhaps start with the simplest data structure, the cons cell: a simple record structure with two fields that hold pointers.
+To build a Lisp, you could perhaps start with the simplest data structure, the cons cell: a simple record structure with two fields that hold pointers and a staple of Lisp implementation from the beginning.

 Clojure likes immutability, so we don't even need setters for the fields.

 ```F#
 type Cons = {Car:obj; Cdr:obj}